Bansi Kalra, chair

 Like classes, the laboratories have a low student/teacher ratio.
 For upper-level labs, the ratio is typically 3 or 4 to 1; in other classes, the ratio is approximately 15 to 1, although enrollment in general chemistry has been as high as 30.

-Laboratories are equipped with some of the latest equipment, including gas chromatographs, Fourier Transform infrared spectrophotometers, an atomic absorption spectrometer, and a nuclear magnetic resonance spectrometer.
+Laboratories are equipped with some of the latest equipment, including gas chromatographs, Fourier Transform infrared spectrophotometers, and an atomic absorption spectrometer.
 Organic chemistry labs use microscale techniques, which use small reaction vessels in order to minimize the quantity of reagents, reducing reaction times and waste.